Joe Lapchick

 Joseph Bohomiel Lapchick (April 12, 1900 – August 10, 1970) was an American professional basketball player, mostly known for playing with the Original Celtics in the 1920s and 1930s.
 He is commonly regarded as the best center of his era, overshadowed (if anything) in his later years only by Tarzan Cooper.
 After ending his playing career in 1937, Lapchick became head coach at St. John's University, a position he held until 1947, when he took over the New York Knicks in the NBA.
-Lapchick coached the Knicks until 1957, leading them to three consecutive NBA Finals appearances (1951–53).
+Lapchick coached the Knicks until 1957, leading them to three consecutive NBA Finals appearances (1951–1953).
 He returned to St. John's, coaching them until 1965.

-Full biography
+Early life

-From star player to successful coach to popular author to respected dignitary, Joe Lapchick played a variety of roles in his more than 50 years in the game of basketball.
-He was an eminently influential figure who helped nurture the sport from its crude beginnings into its modern form.
+Born in Yonkers, New York to Czech immigrants, Lapchick as a boy helped his struggling family make ends meet by scrounging for coal near railroad tracks.
+At age 12 the youngster started playing basketball around his neighborhood, wearing a uniform his mother had made for him.
+Like many youngsters of the era, he stopped going to school after the eighth grade.